 Talk about life imitating art.
 After it was decided that the series would be set in a bar instead of a hotel, co-creators Glen and Les Charles decided the locale should be moved to New England.
 “Boston was chosen partially because only five short-lived television shows claimed the city and the East Coast pubs were real neighborhood hangouts,” wrote Dennis A. Bjorklund in his book, Toasting Cheers.

 As the show’s popularity rose, it didn’t take long for word to spread that the Beacon Hill tavern was the “real” Cheers (though only the exterior shots were filmed there), turning the neighborhood hangout into a tourist attraction.
-To satisfy the masses, a second location—this one was actually called "Cheers" and featuring a replica of the bar viewers were used to—was opened in nearby Faneuil Hall in 2001.
+To satisfy the masses, a second location—this one actually called "Cheers" and featuring a replica of the bar viewers were used to—was opened in nearby Faneuil Hall in 2001.
 One year later, the Bull & Finch officially changed its name to Cheers.

-3. SAM MALONE WAS A PROFESSIONAL FOOTBALL PLAYER.
+3. SAM MALONE WAS ORIGINALLY A PROFESSIONAL FOOTBALL PLAYER.

-At least he was in the script’s earliest incarnations, which made sense considering that Fred Dryer—the former NFL defensive end who would go on to star in Hunter—was a top choice to play the role of Sam (opposite Julia Duffy as Diane; William Devane was also a strong contender).
+In the script’s earliest incarnations, Sam Malone was an ex-football player, which made sense considering that Fred Dryer—the former NFL defensive end who would go on to star in Hunter—was a top choice to play the role of Sam (opposite Julia Duffy as Diane; William Devane was also a strong contender).
 Ultimately, it was the chemistry between Ted Danson and Shelley Long that led to them getting the gigs.
 Once the casting was finalized, the creators swapped out football for baseball, based on Danson’s body type.

 4. TED DANSON ATTENDED BARTENDING SCHOOL.